lastwall-public/lastwall-risc-php/Integration.md

 3. Your server returns a response to the user's login attempt that includes this javascript URL.
 How this URL is transmitted to the client browser is up to you.
 In the Node.js example below, the user is redirected to a new page called 'loginRisc', where the URL is passed through an EJS template.
 4. The user's browser should take this javascript URL and load it via asynchronous HTTPRequest (sample code supplied below - see `initLastwallRisc()`).
 5. When the script is completed and the risk score is evaluated, the client browser will trigger a finalization function call to `lastwallRiscFinished()`.
 You must define this function in the web page.
 This function should trigger a call back to your server, letting your server know that the RISC session has been completed (eg. using a hidden form submission - sample code supplied below).
 6. Your server checks with Lastwall to see the results of the session via a GET request to `https://risc.lastwall.com/api/sessions`.
-The response from Lastwall will include a percentage-based risk score, a risk status value (one of 'Risky', 'Authenticated', or 'Failed'), and a boolean value indicating whether the user was authenticated.
-You can use any of these three metrics to evaluate the risk and take appropriate action (eg. email to administrator, forced logout, limited login, honeypot site, etc).
+The response from Lastwall will include a percentage-based risk score, a risk status value (one of 'Risky', 'Authenticated', or 'Failed'), and two boolean values indicating whether the user was authenticated and whether it was considered risky.
+You can use any of these metrics to evaluate the risk and take appropriate action (eg. email to administrator, forced logout, limited login, honeypot site, etc).
+If you would like advice on recommended actions, please contact our team at Lastwall - we're happy to help.
-7. Lastly, you should update all of your page-access authentication checks to ensure that users have both logged in AND passed a RISC check before allowing access (example below).
+7. Lastly, if you are using RISC as a login supplement, you should update all of your page-access authentication checks to ensure that users have both logged in AND passed a RISC check before allowing access (example below).

 ## Sample code